Egede, Enugu: Religion

 Before the arrival of Christianity, many people in Egede worshiped the Odo deity.
-Each village has its own special variant of the Odo and accordingly has a dedicated forest for the Odo.
+Each village has its special variant of the Odo and accordingly has a dedicated forest for the Odo.
 Odo Egede includes the nemaa (mother of spirits), the okpoakarika (the sporting and policing spirit) and the okwuikpe (the dancing spirit).

-Egede has its own parish, Saint Cyril catholic church.
+Egede has its parish, Saint Cyril Catholic Church.
 There are few Protestant churches in Egede as the town is predominantly Catholic.